yonsei-toc/RegexPSPACE/README.md

 This research presents the first empirical investigation into the spatial computational limitations of LLMs and Large Reasoning Models (LRMs), offering a new framework for evaluating their advanced reasoning capabilities.

+## ✨ What makes RegexPSPACE valuable?
+- First PSPACE-Complete Benchmark: The first benchmark to evaluate LLMs on PSPACE-complete regex problems, targeting their spatial complexity and reasoning limits.

+- Quantitative Evaluation Metrics: Provides well-defined metrics beyond simple accuracy, including Minimality, Equivalence, and Length Ratio, for a nuanced analysis of model performance.

+- Analysis of Failure Patterns: Identifies and analyzes common failure patterns in state-of-the-art LLMs, such as verbosity, repetition, and premature termination.

 ## 📰 News
 * 📣 NEW!
 We have released **RegexPSPACE** on our official GitHub repository.
 (Oct 12, 2025)
 * 📣 NEW!
 We have released our **RegexPSPACE** preprint on arXiv.
 (Oct 13, 2025)